kieran-mackle/AutoTrader/docs/pages/index.md

 ---

 # AutoTrader: the one stop solution for automated trading systems
-AutoTrader is an event-driven platform indended to help in the development, optimisation and deployment of automated trading systems.
+AutoTrader is an event-driven platform intended to help in the development, optimisation and deployment of automated trading systems.

 A basic level of experience with Python is recommended for using AutoTrader, but the documentation aims to be clear enough that a beginner is able to pick up the key elements as they go.
 If you are new to Python, you may find the [tutorials](tutorials) especially useful.